BearStudio/create-start-ui/README.md

-# Crearte a 🚀 Start UI project
+# Create a 🚀 Start UI project

 ## 🚧 Work In Progress repository